 So all of William Thompson’s eloquence, all of his forceful arguments really were — he was just fighting uphill.
 And when he finally resigned from the case, when he finally was — they had appointed a judicial — the governor had appointed a three-man commission with the president of Harvard, the president of MIT, to hear the case, and they finally ruled — basically repeated the same things against Sacco and Vanzetti, William Thompson resigned.
 He said, "The case is remitted to the judgment of mankind."

-AMY GOODMAN: Bruce Watson, what new information did you find in investigating this, well, more-than-eighty-year-old case?
-It’s been eighty years since the execution.
+AMY GOODMAN: Bruce Watson, what new information did you find in investigating this, well, more than 80-year-old case?
+It’s been 80 years since the execution.

 BRUCE WATSON: Well, there were many things that I found that had — they were not necessarily — they were out there waiting for people to dig up.
 But the literature of this case and the documentation is so vast that, I have to say, nobody can do more than dig into this part or that of it.
 So I can’t blame previous authors for not finding this.

 But a couple curious things that I found.
 First of all, I found a curious thing about the woman who had — that woman I mentioned earlier who had identified Sacco at the scene of the crime.
 She fainted during the middle of the court.
 As testimony — it was very hot in the courtroom, and as she was on the stand for several hours, finally one day she just fainted dead away.
 Well, I discovered that when Fred Moore, their lawyer, went up to Maine to talk to her son, he just played a hunch.
 He said, "Have you ever known your mother to faint?"
 And this 19-year-old kid said, "Oh, my mother faints all the time, whenever anything comes up.
 And as anything gets harsh, she faints dead away.
 And then she gets up, and she talks to you about whatever you were just talking about."
 So I’m sitting here reading this type of thing.